 It opens up possibilities to create more engaging content that leads to backlinks through shareable items like infographics, mega-posts and charts.

-You can make quick SEO improvements without having to write a completely new article.
+You can make without having to write a completely new article.
 All that’s required are a few keyword additions and content changes.

 The process typically expands upon your current collection of content by growing the length of articles or adding more valuable information.

 You may notice that you’re missing opportunities for sales or calls to action within your content.

 It broadens your base by opening up the content to different formats.
 For instance, a blog post turned into a video now reveals that information to an entirely new set of users.

 Remember, increasing organic traffic to old content has the primary advantage of attracting users from an organic standpoint.
 Therefore, it serves as a more passive approach, where you make the improvements in an effort to naturally bring more people to your site.

 Keep reading to learn about the best ways to increase organic traffic to old content.